-6. Reboot the SX unit.
+6. Reboot the SX.

-Install Client Root Certificate into the DominionSX
+Install Client Root Certificate

-In order for Client Certificates to be recognized as valid by the SX, the Root Certificate of the CA that signed the Client Certificates must be installed on the SX unit with the following steps:
+In order for Client Certificates to be recognized as valid by the SX, the Root Certificate of the CA that signed the Client Certificates must be installed on the SX with the following steps:

 - 1. Retrieve the CA's Root certificate used to sign the client certificates and place it on an accessible FTP server - 2.
 Choose Security > SSL Client Certificates. - 3.
 Select Install Certificate Authority. - 4.
 Fill in the FTP parameters to retrieve the CA Root certificate. - 5.
 Click OK. - 6.
 Make sure the Enable SSL Client Certificate checkbox is selected. - 7.
-Restart the SX device for the settings to take place.
+Restart the SX for the settings to take place.